robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ]

 ???
-Claims are proposition, i.e. the are true or false.
+Grammatically stated, the claims are proposition, i.e. they can be either true or false.
 But the degree to which we believe that the claim is true or the claim is false depends on the strength of the argument and available evidence to support the argument.
 So from an assurance perspective we are interested in knowing what is basis for the belief in these claims.
 Belief in a claim depends on how convincing and easy to understand is the presented argument and its supporting evidence.

 Let's start to argue the first claim.